 Fixed Slotting System

-Those on the “fixed” side of the debate argue that they have the better approach for picking.
-By optimizing the slotting of a pick line, an operation can increase picking productivity and ensure a particular sequence, e.g., one that avoids crushing in a case-to-pallet environment.
-They would also argue that pickers work faster after learning products’ set locations.
+Those on the “fixed” side of the debate argue that by optimizing the slotting of a pick line, an operation can increase picking productivity and ensure a particular sequence (e.g., one that avoids crushing in a case-to-pallet environment).
+They also argue that pickers work faster after learning products’ set locations.

 Random Slotting System